carthagexlabs/zk-tanit-id/README.md

    Midnight’s VM verifies the proof and updates the smart contract state.
    This enables trusted identity attestation without exposing sensitive information.

-✅ With this flow, TanitID ensures **compliance, privacy, and verifiability** in digital identity use cases.
+✅ With this flow, ZKTanitID ensures **compliance, privacy, and verifiability** in digital identity use cases.